trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/using-the-truffle-dashboard.md

 ---
 # Using the Truffle Dashboard

 When deploying your smart contracts you need to specify an Ethereum account that has enough funds to cover the transaction fees of the deployment.
-A popular method of doing this is copy-pasting your mnemmonic phrase to a gitignored `.env` file so that it can be used for e.g. the `@truffle/hdwallet-provider`.
-But in general it is a bad practice to copy-paste your keys, especially since we have wallets like Metamask that can send transactions for us.
+A popular method of doing this is copy-pasting your mnemonic phrase to a gitignored `.env` file so that it can be used for e.g. the `@truffle/hdwallet-provider`.
+But in general it is a bad practice to copy-paste your keys, especially since we have wallets like MetaMask that can send transactions for us.

-This is why we developed the Truffle Dashboard, an easy way to use your existing Metamask wallet for your deployments and for other transactions that you need to send from a command line context.
-Because the Truffle Dashboard connects directly to Metamask it is also possible to use it in combination with hardware wallets like Ledger or Trezor.
+This is why we developed the Truffle Dashboard, an easy way to use your existing MetaMask wallet for your deployments and for other transactions that you need to send from a command line context.
+Because the Truffle Dashboard connects directly to MetaMask it is also possible to use it in combination with hardware wallets like Ledger or Trezor.

 ## Starting a dashboard